ese3500/final-project-timesink/README.md

 ### 10. Evaluation

 #### Dispensers
-- Dispensers detect hand positions correctly (within activation range or not)
+- Dispensers detect hand positions correctly (within activation range or not) at least 9 times in 10 trials (stimulus)
-- Dispensers actuate motors when stimulus is detected and do not otherwise
+- Dispensers actuate motors when stimulus is detected and do not otherwise with 100% success rate

 #### Display
-- Display maintains a real-time synced with external clock or user-set
+- Display maintains a real-time synced with external clock or user-set (within 10s of set/real time)
-- Display gathers weather information from 3rd party IOT device and displays it
+- Display gathers weather information from 3rd party IOT device and displays it (within 24 hours)

 #### Lights
-- UV light activates when button is pressed
+- UV light activates when button is pressed (runs for approximately 3 minutes)
-- Motion-activated light turns on in dark when individual moves within 7 feet
+- Motion-activated light turns on in dark when individual moves within 7 feet (9 in 10 success rate)

-#### Aesthetics/Ergonomics
+#### Aesthetics/Ergonomics/Reliability
 - Wall/plug charging
 - 4x4 inch base size
+- Multitasking capability
+- All processes should continue to occur over 100 trials of various tasks

 ### 11. Timeline